 We follow the state and national guidelines for retaining confidential records.
 All such records are required to be kept on file for seven years after your last session.
 If you are a minor, your records will be kept for seven years after you reach the age of 18.
 After that seven years, your records will be destroyed.

 How do I find a good counselor in the community?

-If you do not want to see a counselor on campus, the Counseling Center also has a referral list of private therapists, clinics and other options in the bay area.
+If you do not want to see a counselor on campus, the Counseling Center also has a referral list of private therapists, Low Fee Counseling Clinics and other options in the bay area.
 Some other good options for finding the right provider include: